cloudant/cloudant_cookbooks/README.md

   * Upload the cookbooks in this repo to your Chef server using knife
   * Add the cookbooks to your nodes

+### Caveats

+  * Redhat/Centos doesn't include an init script, we recommend using runit or daemontools.
+  * If installing the RPM packages on Redhat/Centos run the following to turn off signed package checking.

+    sed -i 's/gpgcheck=1/gpgcheck=0/' /etc/yum.conf